NikolaiKh/cam_imaging_live/README.md

 # cam_imaging_live
-GUI for live stream from camera though MicroManager core There is the brunch specially for CoolSnap HQ camera with special settings
+GUI for live stream from camera though matlab App Designer with MicroManager core There is the brunch specially for CoolSnap HQ camera with special settings